The Trees Keep Returning

 Trees as Symbols

 I also became fascinated by Russian folklore and pre-Christian pagan traditions.
 In some of these traditions, the pine was associated with the masculine principle and the birch with the feminine.
-During certain rituals, a sage would climb a pine tree as a way of drawing closer to heaven, using the tree as a bridge between the earthly and the divine.
+Looking at pine trees I started to see how the branches leave the main trunk mostly in a straight 90-degree angles, similar to the broad shoulders of a man.
+Watching a birch I was struck by its pale complexion, its slender and curved form felt more similar to the feminine body as well.
+In Christian folklore the birch became a symbol of the Virgin Mary, the pagans and older traditions associated it with spiritual protection, a tree that could ward off bad spirits.
+In this painting you can see the figure lifted towards the divine from the bough of a birch.
+This idea came about from pagan rituals, where a sage would climb a pine tree as a way of drawing closer to heaven, using the tree as a bridge between the earthly and the divine.

 Trees as Witnesses

 I remember once seeing a tree in the Isle of Wight, where I went on a painting trip with my friend.
-The main trunk of the tree was completely in the dark surrounded by leaves and then a shaft of light shone on it, kind of like a biblical moment and it inspired a sense of hope in me, that even in times of darkness or confusion the light can appear to guide our way.
-The tree became a metaphor for my own spiritual journey towards the light.
+The main trunk of the tree was completely in the dark surrounded by leaves and then a shaft of light shone on it, like a biblical moment and it inspired a sense of hope in me.
+I've thought about that tree many times since.

 Trees as Thresholds